gyorilab/indra_db/rest_api/README.md

  however they are also generally the most canonical.
 Set this parameter to "false" to get statements in an arbitrary order.
 This can also speed up a query.
 You may however find you get a lot of low-quality content.
+- **`format`**: Set this option to `html` to receive an HTML document that when opened in a web browser shows a graphical user interface for curating statements at the evidence level.

 The output of the statement endpoint is JSON.
 Specifically, the endpoints all return a json dict of the following form (with many made-up but reasonable